 Tips for Investments

 - A financial advisor can help you create an investment portfolio based on your needs and goals.
 Finding a financial advisor doesn’t have to be hard.
-SmartAsset’s free tool matches you with up to three vetted financial advisors who serve your area, and you can have a free introductory call with your advisor matches to decide which one you feel is right for you.
-If you’re ready to find an advisor who can help you achieve your financial goals, get started now.
+SmartAsset’s free tool matches you with vetted financial advisors who serve your area, and you can have a free introductory call with your advisor matches to decide which one you feel is right for you.
+If you’re ready to find an advisor who can help you achieve your financial goal, get started now.

 - If you’re selling a business stake or another asset for more than you paid, you may owe capital gains tax on the appreciation in value.
 SmartAsset’s capital gains tax calculator can help you estimate how much you could owe in taxes.